“I can do all things through Him who gives me strength”.

-Represented by the colour blue, the house captains for the academic year 2017/2018 are Inesse and Nashra.
+Represented by the colour blue, the house captains for the academic year 2018/2019 are Malachi and Ebrahim.

 Sir Andrew Murray, OBE is a British professional tennis player from Scotland currently ranked world no. 3 in men’s singles.
 He represents Great Britain and is a three-time Grand Slam tournament winner, two-time Olympic champion, Davis Cup champion and the winner of the 2016 ATP World Tour Finals.

 He became the first British player since 1977, and the first British man since 1936, to win a Grand Slam singles tournament and to win more than one Wimbledon singles title since Fred Perry in 1935.
 Murray is also the men’s singles 2012 and 2016 Olympic gold medallist, making him the only tennis player, male or female, to have won two Olympic singles titles.

 Represented by the colour green, the house captains for the academic year 2018/2019 are Tega and Marwa.

 Eleanor May “Ellie” Simmonds, OBE is a British Paralympian swimmer competing in S6 events.
 When she competed in the 2008 Summer Paralympics in Beijing and won two gold medals for Great Britain, she was the youngest member of the team, at the age of 13.